Digital First Media: History

 MediaNews Group was founded by Richard Scudder and William Dean Singleton.
 Both had experience in the American newspaper industry.
-Scudder ran the Newark (New Jersey) News, a newspaper founded by his grandfather.
+Scudder ran the Newark Evening News, a newspaper founded by his grandfather.
 Singleton had begun his career as a reporter when he was 15, for a small-town Texas newspaper and subsequently became the president of Albritton Communications, a newspaper conglomerate in Texas.

 Based in Denver, Colorado, Scudder and Singleton purchased their first newspaper in 1983.
 They incorporated MediaNews Group in 1985, with Singleton as CEO and Scudder as chairman.
-The company began to purchase small local newspapers that were undergoing financial troubles.
-In 1987, the company made its first major acquisition: the Denver Post.
+The company began to purchase small local newspapers that were financially troubled.
+The company made its first major acquisition in 1987: The Denver Post.
 Ultimately, it became one of the largest newspaper companies in the United States.
 It operated 56 daily newspapers in 12 states, with combined daily and Sunday circulation of about 2.4 million and 2.7 million, respectively.
 The company owned KTVA, a CBS affiliate in Anchorage, Alaska, from March 2000 to October 2012, and radio stations in Texas.

 Singleton was a pioneer in "clustering": cutting jobs at individual newspapers and consolidating functions at a hub near a cluster of newspapers.
 For example, the Alameda Newspaper Group in suburban San Francisco in the mid-1990s had a central newsroom in Pleasanton, California, that did all the copy editing, layout and page makeup for five daily papers.
 Upon acquiring the diverse group of papers, Singleton consolidated several news sections (such as sports and features) to one local office away from the metropolitan area, having a few reporters do the job of many people.

 Singleton soon earned the nickname "Lean Dean" for his slashing of jobs through clustering.
 His tight-fisted methods were later adopted as the preferred model by Alden Global Capital and other hedge funds that took over near-bankrupt newspaper companies.

 In August 2006, Singleton took out around $350 million in loans to purchase four newspapers from McClatchy Company.
 Among those providing the loan was the Bill and Melinda Gates Foundation.
 It came out of bankruptcy in March 2010 under the majority ownership of its lenders.
-The MediaNews creditors then removed Media News president Jody Lodovic and its chairman, William Dean Singleton, was reassigned to the position of "executive chairman of the board."
+The MediaNews creditors then removed MediaNews president Jody Lodovic and its chairman, William Dean Singleton, was reassigned to the position of "executive chairman of the board."
 The Singleton-Lodovic appointees to the MediaNews board were replaced by new directors representing the stockholders group led by Alden Global Capital, a hedge fund firm which has acquired a large, though not controlling, stake.
 Several interim executive positions were also filled by people related to Alden or its parent, Smith Management LLC.
 MediaNews became managed by Journal Register's Digital First Media.